JedborgWoW/OmniCC-3.3.5a/README.md

 1. Download / clone this repository.
 2. Copy the **`OmniCC`** and **`OmniCC_Config`** folders into `World of Warcraft\Interface\AddOns\`.
-3. Restart the game (or reload the UI) and make sure both addons are enabled on the character selection screen.
+3. Restart the game and make sure both addons are enabled on the character selection screen.

 ## Usage